gsajko/blog/content/posts/use_twitter_for_research.md

 I especially liked this tweet:
 {{< tweet 1153485963794046981 >}}

-Without any prior knowledge from that one tweet by [@pmbaumgartner](https://twitter.com/pmbaumgartner/), you can learn that there is a traditional topic modeling method called "LDA", and it doesn't provide good results.
+Without any prior knowledge, just from that one tweet by [@pmbaumgartner](https://twitter.com/pmbaumgartner/), you can learn that there is a traditional topic modeling method called "LDA", and it doesn't provide good results for tweets.
 "BERT embeddings/Universal Sentence Encoder → UMAP → HDBSCAN" seem to work better.

 But let's look at the whole discussion.